brickcamp/website/README.md

 ## License
-> Life would be much easier if I had the source code.
+> Life would be much easier if I had the source code. <br>
 > _Unknown Author_

 The **source code** of this project is released under the [MIT License](https://choosealicense.com/licenses/mit/), which can also be found in the LICENSE file.